selwynreu/SQL-Project1/starting_with_questions.md

 -- CITY: Since there are many records that have 'not available in demo dataset', use a CASE WHEN statement to update the records to NULL

+-- Use the SUM aggregate function and GROUP BY function to see the total transaction revenue per city/country

+-- Order by total transaction revenue in descending so the highest is listed at the top

 WITH transactions AS